 on the same Node.

 We conveniently side-stepped how to configure the network to route traffic for Pod IPs to the correct Node that is responsible for those IPs.
 This is network specific, but looking at a specific example will provide some insight into the issues involved.
-For example, in AWS Amazon maintains a container networking plugin for Kubernetes that allows Node to Node networking to operate within an Amazon VPC environment using a Container Networking Interface (CNI) plugin.
+For example, with AWS, Amazon maintains a container networking plugin for Kubernetes that allows Node to Node networking to operate within an Amazon VPC environment using a [Container Networking Interface (CNI) plugin] (https://github.com/aws/amazon-vpc-cni-k8s).

 The Container Networking Interface (CNI) provides a common API for connecting containers to the outside network.
-As developers, we want to know that a Pod can communicate with the network using IP addresses, and we want how this happens to be transparent.
+As developers, we want to know that a Pod can communicate with the network using IP addresses, and we want the mechanism for this action to be transparent.
 The CNI plugin developed by AWS tries to meet these needs while providing a secure and manageable environment through the existing VPC, IAM, and Security Group functionality provided by AWS.
 The solution to this is using elastic network interfaces.

 In EC2, each instance is bound to an elastic network interface (ENI) and